 The growing demand for organic products has led to an increase in organic production.
 The organic agricultural land in the EU-28 has more than doubled in the past decade.
 The largest areas are in Spain, Italy, France, and Germany and together account for over half of the EU-28 organic area.
-Latest estimates from FAS offices in the region show that in 2017, roughly 13 million hectares were under organic agricultural management.
+Latest estimates from FAS offices in the region show that in 2018, nearly 14 million hectares or 34 million acres were under organic agricultural management.